Skip to main content

 What is Selenium WebDriver?

-• It supports the browsers Firefox, Chrome, Safari, Internet Explorer, Microsoft Edge.
+• Cross-Browser Compatibility: Works on Firefox, Chrome, Safari, Internet Explorer, and Microsoft Edge.

 How does Selenium WebDriver work?

-Selenium WebDriver acts like a mediator and allows the code to communicate with different browser drivers.
-When Selenium is used to run tests, the test cases are created using element locators which are located using a Selenium element locator technique.
-Then using Selenium WebDriver actions can be performed on those elements.
-In a nutshell Selenium WebDriver works in three steps:
+Selenium WebDriver acts as a mediator, allowing the code to communicate with different browser drivers.
+When Selenium is used to run tests, the test cases are created using element locators, which are located using a Selenium element locator technique.
+Then, using Selenium WebDriver, actions can be performed on those elements.
+In a nutshell, Selenium WebDriver works in three steps:

-• Test commands are converted into an HTTP request by the JSON wire protocol.
+• Test Commands as HTTP Requests: Test commands are converted into HTTP requests using the JSON Wire Protocol.

 Reasons to switch from